 Attorney fees can be expensive, but there is a lot more to lawyer fees than you’re led to believe.
 If you’ve never hired an attorney before, these fees can seem intimidating.
 But before you sign a contract or pay any money, you must educate yourself on how much hiring an attorney will cost you, and what you can and cannot afford.

-For more legal advice, be sure to check out the rest of our blog.
+For more legal advice, be sure to check out the rest of our blog from attorney client section.